So When Was It Exactly?

 After another pointless argument and blow up, I had enough.
 I snapped out of the spell he had on me.
 I finally realized that I needed to stand up for myself and for my girls.
 We were beyond repair, and I was not being a good example for my daughters by staying in this nightmare of a marriage.

-The first week and a half was tough.
+The first week and a half were tough.
 Very tough.
 I did my best to control my emotions but the truth was I was angry.

 I was angry that my marriage had failed.